COALAIP/specs/README.md

 - multiple Parties may be bundled to an Organization

-Hence, in this context, it makes sense to define these relationships as one-to-many relationship.
+Hence, in this context, it makes sense to define these relationships as a one-to-many relationship.
-Using RDF and JSON-LD however, explicitly defining a one-to-many relationship doesn't make a lot of sense.
+Using RDF and JSON-LD however, explicitly defining a one-to-many relationship doesn't work out.
 Links need to be named and usually express a very specific logical fact in the ontology.
 While it means that theoretically these relationships would still be possible, usually in JSON-LD they're extended as needed, adjusting either the JSON-LD object itself or its underlying RDF implementation.

-To give some examples, say we want to specify a Person's home addresses.
+To give some examples: say we want to specify a Person's home addresses.
 What we can do in this case is just use [schema.org/Person](http://schema.org/Person)'s
-`homeLocation` and specify either [schema.org/Place](http://schema.org/Place)s or [schema.org/ContactPoint](http://schema.org/ContactPoint)s.
+`homeLocation` and specify either [schema.org/Place](http://schema.org/Place)s or [schema.org/ContactPoint](http://schema.org/ContactPoint)s. and express the link using a named property on Person that points to a location or hash where that object can be resolved.
-As another example, imagine we'd like to specify that Party A is a parent of Party B. This could be useful when trying to express that usage rights of an creation are transferred after the death of Party B, to the heir, Party A.
-Fortunately, schema.org's Person again has us covered.
-A [schema.org/Person](http://schema.org/Person) has a property `parent`
-(accepting values of type `Person) that maps perfectly.
+As another example, imagine we'd like to specify that Party A is a parent of Party B. This could be useful when trying to express that usage rights of a Creation are transferred after the death of Party B, to the heir, Party A. Fortunately, schema.org's Person has us covered again.
+A [schema.org/Person](http://schema.org/Person) has a property `parent` (accepting values of type `Person) that maps perfectly.

-Now, imagine we wanted to define a relation, schema.org's Person doesn't provide us with yet.
-What we would need to do is extend schema.org's Person defining our own RDF and then host it as either a "hosted" or "external" extension of schema.org (See more about this in the previous section called: "Extensibility of schema.org").
+Now, assume we wanted to define a relation, schema.org's Person doesn't provide us with yet.
+What we would need to do is extend schema.org's Person defining our own RDF schema and then host it somewhere resolveable within the Internet (IPFS, BigchainDB, a self-hosted webserver, ...).

-Now that we figured out all the specialities surrounding the transformation of a LCC RRM model into JSON-LD, defining an Organization is straight forward.
+Since we've now covered all the edge cases of converting a Person to a RDF schema identity, we can now proceed transforming the `PartyType === lcc:Organization`.

 ##### Transform LCC RRM Party to RDF Organization